10 Essential Cyber Security Measures for Healthcare CFOs

 Regular Software Updates: Keep Systems Secure and Up-to-Date

 By automating updates, healthcare facilities can minimize human error and ensure that critical patches are applied swiftly.
-This proactive approach not only enhances their overall security posture but also , fostering trust and reliability in an increasingly digital world.
+This proactive approach not only enhances their overall security posture but also builds trust and reliability in an increasingly digital world.
 The question remains: can your institution afford to overlook these vital updates?

 The blue slice represents the percentage of institutions that have experienced cyberattacks, while the red slice shows those that do not have a contingency strategy in place.
 This visual helps demonstrate the urgent need for regular software updates.